mechaphysis/frontend-arcade-game/README.md

 ## Contributing

-This is my personal repository for the Udacity classic arcade game project.
+This is my personal repository for the Udacity  Front-End Nanodegree project: classic arcade game.
 I will not likely accept pull requests for the moment, but feedback is always welcome! :relaxed: